On Finding Causes vs. Finding Levers

 In the back of our heads there’s always a voice that goes “check N, R^2, effect size, and statistical significance”.
 I don’t think that’s bad, but it is superficial.

 When we find a “cause”, how do we decide if it matters?
-We play around with terms like “economically significant” but as Prof. Sterck (2019) argued, the literature is surprisingly vague on what that really means9.
-We usually rely on standard tools - like standardized coefficients (the 0.056 SD!) or R^2 decompositions, but Prof Sterck shows these are often “flawed and misused”10.
+We play around with terms like “economically significant” but as Prof. Sterck (2019) argued, the literature is surprisingly vague on what that really means10.
+We usually rely on standard tools - like standardized coefficients (the 0.056 SD!) or R^2 decompositions, but Prof Sterck shows these are often “flawed and misused”11 (standardized coefficients, for instance, are sensitive to sample variance, making them unreliable for comparing effects across different populations).
 If our tools for measuring “importance” are not ideal, it’s no wonder we are left to rely on one tool that gives us a clear binary answer and that all scientists (I am being charitable) understand: the p-value.

 But this is where the “stars” can “blind” us.
 To see why, look at the fertility case study in Prof Sterck’s paper.
 He analyzes the determinants of fertility rates (specifically the number of births per woman) using a massive dataset (N > 490,000).
 Because the sample is so huge, almost everything is statistically significant.
 If you look at the regression output, you see stars next to ln(GDP/capita), land quality, distance to water, child mortality, age, and education.
 If you are hunting for “causes” (stars), you get lost in the sauce.
 The regression output shows that all of the aforementioned variables are “significant” causes.
 This makes it incredibly easy to engage in HARKing (Hypothesizing After the Results are Known).
 A researcher looking at those stars could pick any variable (e.g., distance to water) and justify a paper on it.
 They are all “causes”.
 It’s not even “data mining” or “p-hacking” in the traditional sense because no manipulation was necessary.
-The significance was guaranteed by the sample size; the error is in pretending that significance equals importance.
+The significance was guaranteed by the sample size - which is a feature, not a bug, as it gives us precise estimates (though, as I’ve argued before, modern ML tools are better suited to handle this “star-gazing” problem in high-dimensional data than standard OLS); the error is in pretending that significance equals importance.
+Of course, context dictates the threshold for “Oomph”.
+If the outcome is “survival rates”, a 0.056 SD effect *is* a massive victory.
+But for continuous variables like test scores or wages, where we are trying to explain inequality or performance gaps, a 0.056 SD effect without a cost-benefit argument should be taken with a grain of salt.

 But… if you shift your thinking to look for “levers”, i.e., by asking both “is it non-zero?” and “how much of the deviation does this actually explain?”, the picture changes from night to day.
 To go back to his example: ln(GPD/capita) explains only 0.19% of the deviation (a cause, but not a lever), distance to water explains 0.73%, age explains 45.6%, and woman’s education explains 10.0%.
 The “stars” told us all these variables were valid.
 But only by asking the right question - “does this variable actually drive the variation?” - do we see that GDP is a distraction in this context, while education is a massive policy lever.